akazukin5151/approportionment/README.md

 #### [Australia Senate](https://www.legislation.gov.au/Details/C2022C00074)

-Part XVIII section 273 does not seem to mention which surplus to transfer first.
-So the current implementation will transfer the surplus in order of the list on the ballot
+Part XVIII section 273 subsection (21) says transfer the largest surplus first

 ### What to do when a vote transfer causes a candidate to reach the quota?